Published: 3rd of September, 2021 by Patrick Carpen.

 Paruima Village, located along the right bank of the Kamarang River in Region 7 of Guyana, South America, is a small indigenous settlement that dates back about 100 years.
 It is inhabited by the Arecuna (also called Pemon) Nation of Indigenous peoples.

 Due to its remote location and lack of information about the village, the scenic beauty of Paruima Village has been long hidden from the rest of the world.
-But with the advent of the internet and social media, residents recently began sharing photos of the rolling hills, valleys, mountains, landscapes, rivers, waterfalls, flora and fauna, and overall scenic beauty – drawing attention to this relatively undiscovered gem.
+But with the advent of the internet, smartphones, and social media, residents recently began sharing photos of the rolling hills, valleys, mountains, landscapes, rivers, waterfalls, flora and fauna, and overall scenic beauty – drawing attention to this largely undiscovered gem.

 The beauty of the Uchi Falls can be admired from its gorge, but you can also swim under the towering drop of the falls or hike up the summit for a panoramic view.